rackspace-cookbooks/chef-slack_handler/README.md

 # Description

-A cookbook for a `chef_handler` that sends reports and exceptions to Slack.
+A cookbook for configures a Chef handler that sends reports and exceptions to Slack.
 There are two options for use:

 1. Providing a team name and api_key (Uses the [slackr gem](https://rubygems.org/gems/slackr))
 2. Providing a hash containing incoming webhook url(s)